gabrieldansereau/ms_downscaling_metawebs/README.md

 using graph embedding and phylogenetic transfer learning based on the metaweb of European terrestrial mammals, which is itself based on a comprehensive survey of interactions reported in the scientific literature [@Maiorano2020TetSpe].
-The Canadian metaweb is probabilistic, which has the advantage of reflecting the likelihood of an interaction taking place given the phylogenetic and trait match between two species.
+The Canadian metaweb showed a 91% success rate for known interactions between Canadian mammals recorded in global databases [@Strydom2022FooWeb].
+This metaweb is probabilistic, which has the advantage of reflecting the likelihood of an interaction taking place given the phylogenetic and trait match between two species.
 This allows incorporating interaction variability between species (i.e., taking into account that two species may not always interact whenever or wherever they occur); however, we highlight that other factors beyond trait and phylogenetic matching (e.g., population densities) will also contribute to observed interaction frequencies.

 ### Species occurrences